 Research by the Sutton Trust provided a Toolkit published in 2011 which outlines a definitive list of the most efficient and effective uses of support for learning compared against outlay.
 This is not an exhaustive list but is useful in evaluating the most cost effective approaches to supporting learning in schools.
 Effective feedback, meta-cognition strategies, peer to peer support and early intervention providing the most effective interventions for low outlay.
-A statement on how the funding has been spent and its effectiveness for the academic year (2016/17) can be found on the school website.

 How to Register For Free School Meals Entitlement: